frankheat/offsecnotes/Android/Application security/IPC/content providers.md

 ## Overview

-A **Content Provider** \[[↗](https://developer.android.com/reference/android/content/ContentProvider)] is one of the four fundamental components of an Android application (along with Activities, Services, and Broadcast Receivers).
+A [**Content Provider**](https://developer.android.com/reference/android/content/ContentProvider) is one of the four fundamental components of an Android application (along with Activities, Services, and Broadcast Receivers).

 By default, Android uses a concept called "Application Sandboxing".
 This means App A cannot access App B’s database or files directly.
 However, sometimes you want to share data.
 For example WhatsApp needs to access your phone's **Contacts**.